hydephp/hydephp.com/_posts/introducing-the-hydephp-ui-kit.md

 ```blade
 <x-hyde-ui::markdown>
     ## Markdown Heading

     Hello world!
 </x-hyde-ui::markdown>
 ```

-Wrap Markdown in the prose element for styling.
+Remember to wrap Markdown in the prose element for styling.

 ### Putting It All Together